Admir-Designer-Programador/Admir-Designer-Programador/README.md

 ### Olá Mundo!!! 👋

-Me chamao Admir Santos, e esse é meu perfil !!
+Me chamo Admir Santos, e esse é meu perfil !!

 **Admir-Designer-Programador/Admir-Designer-Programador** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.